 More KKK fliers show up in West Ashley

-Residents in West Ashley neighborhoods of Springfield as well as on Debbenshire Dr. and in Marsh Cove woke up this morning to find literature from the Ku Klux Klan left on their lawns and driveways.
+Residents in West Ashley neighborhoods of Springfield, Marsh Cove and Debbenshire Drive woke up Friday morning to find literature from the Ku Klux Klan left on their lawns and driveways.

 Fliers touting a KKK “neighborhood watch” were left in baggies that were weighed down with rocks.
 Residents said they were offended and disturbed by the literature.

-“This is crazy,” one black resident, who would not give her name, said.
+“This is crazy,” said one black resident, who would not give her name.
 “This is very racially mixed area.
 It’s terrible to wake up and find something like this.”

 KKK national director Thomas Arthur Robb has said the group’s members frequently take the initiative to recruit.
 He noted that distributing literature is not only legal but also constitutionally protected.